harshavmb/nannyapi/docs/ARCHITECTURE.md

 NannyAPI is a service that handles prompts from nanny agents, processes them, and interacts with various AI APIs to provide responses.
 The system is designed with a clean, modular architecture following Go best practices.

+## Platform Support

+Currently, the diagnostic capabilities are optimized for Linux systems.
+The roadmap for cross-platform support includes:

+- **FreeBSD**: Support for FreeBSD-specific commands, metrics, and log locations
+- **Darwin**: Support for macOS system diagnostics and performance metrics
+- **Windows**: Support for Windows Event Logs, Performance Counters, and WMI queries

+Each platform will have its own diagnostic command set and system-specific checks while maintaining a consistent API interface.

 ## Architecture Diagram

 ```mermaid